 Rafina port - credits: greeka.com

 Following the humongous port of Piraeus, the second busiest port in the wider region of Attica is the port of Rafina.
 Rafina is in fact a little seaside town north of Athens 30km from the city center.
 From the port of Rafina, you can travel to the islands of Tinos, Mykonos, Ios, Naxos, and Santorini, while it is the only port from which you can travel to the picturesque island of Andros.
+The port of Rafina usually allows passengers to book cheap ferry tickets, cheaper than Piraeus, mainly due to the fact that it is closer to the islands it serves.

 How to go to Rafina from the center of Athens